3.2. Modules and C++ bindings¶

 SideEffects::none, "float4x4_translation")->arg("xyz");

-Some functions need to return ref type by reference:
+Some functions need to return a ref type by reference:

 addExtern<DAS_BIND_FUN(fooPtr2Ref),SimNode_ExtFuncCallRef>(*this, lib, "fooPtr2Ref",